 After 21 days overdue the material will be declared lost and any charges and/or replacement, overdue and processing fees from the lending library will be posted to the user's library account and your library privileges will be suspended.
 Unpaid library material charges will result in temporary loss of library circulation privileges and further billing by UM Business Services.

-Although turnaround times can vary considerably depending upon the type of request, the accuracy of the citation and the time of year, the following guidelines for delivery times can be used when planning research:
+Although turnaround times can vary considerably depending upon the type of request, the accuracy of the citation and the time of year, the following delivery times can be expected when planning research:

 - Electronically delivered articles